Land allotted for Kampong Chhnang boat people must be rented

-The Kampong Chhang provincial administration’s report cited the reason for this relocation is to make the living of people sustainable and be in line with land law to sustain Tonle Sap River’s environment, natural resources and biodiversity.
+The Kampong Chhang provincial administration’s report cited the reason for this relocation as to make the living of people sustainable and be in line with land law to sustain Tonle Sap River’s environment, natural resources, and biodiversity.

-This is in hopes of strengthening the security and public safety and to participate in preventing crimes that destroy natural resources, especially fisheries.
+This is in hopes of strengthening security and public safety and participating in preventing crimes that destroy natural resources, especially fisheries.